satyamthaper/dockerproject/README.md

-# dockerproject
+-dockerprojects

-nodejs docker project
+-nodejs docker project

-hosting a static website in container using dockerfile docker compose
+-hosting a static website in container using dockerfile

+-docker compose